by Steven K. Roberts

 Console zone γ (gamma)

 This is Grand Central Station for ship networking: Peplink Balance One router, UniFi 24-port switch, Cloud Key, hubs, Synology RS815 NAS, servers, gateways, bridges, and all those other blinky goodies that end up becoming central to our lives.
-With three external units (outdoor router for port WiFi, Jetpack for cellular fail-over, and AP for internal wireless devices), this is the core of all data services on the ship:
+With three external units (outdoor Mikrotik Groove for port WiFi, Jetpack for cellular fail-over, and UniFi AP for internal wireless devices), this is the core of all data services on the ship:

 The architecture of this deserves its own post, so I won’t go into detail in a general console tour, but this cabinet is densely packed… challenging my cable-management protocols and requiring active cooling.

 Finally, this zone has another one of the CyberPower outlet strips like the one in beta.
 Because of active airflow through the NAS, switch, and overall cabinet, I periodically take the Shop Vac to gamma and slurp out dust deposits.

 Console zone δ (delta)